Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution

 \section{Acknowledgements}

 This research is supported by the public service of Wallonia - Department of Energy and Sustainable Building within the framework of the GREDOR project.
 The authors give their thanks for the financial support of the Belgian Network DYSCO, an Inter-university Attraction Poles Program initiated by the Belgian State, Science Policy Office.
-The authors would also like to thank Rapha\"el Fonteneau and Mevludin Glavic for their precious advices and comments.
+The authors would also like to thank Rapha\"el Fonteneau for his precious advices and comments.